 They are happy in small spaces and don't fly, go broody regularly and make excellent mothers.
 Silkies have a long life span (8-9 years) and are surprisingly robust.
 Interestingly, they also have five toes (rather than the usual four), black skin and blue earlobes.

-We have five cats at the Farm.
-They are Maggie, a black and white female; Oompala, a tortoise and white female; Toki, a grey and white female; Pebbles, a tabby female; and Mash, a grey and white tabby.
+We have three cats at the Farm.
+They are Miso, a black and white female; Toki, a grey and white female and Mash, a grey and white tabby.
 Their main job is to keep the rodent population down to a manageable level!

 The guinea pigs at the Farm are kept for their small size, unique appearance and gentle temperament.
 They like to have a quiet chat and a cuddle.
 Remember to take in some freshly picked grass or dandelion leaves for them to nibble on!